Important considerations when trainees and supervisors participate in grant writing

 What should I do if a faculty member has not treated me fairly regarding a grant application I helped prepare?

 Trainees who have concerns about questionable practices by a faculty supervisor during the grant application or administration process are encouraged to consult the granting agency website or agency officers for guidance specific to the granting competition.
-Trainees may also report serious concerns regarding their participation in faculty grant applications to their Department Chair, their Associate Dean in the Faculty of Graduate and Postdoctoral Studies (GPS), or a McGill Research Integrity Officer for further investigation.
+Trainees may also report serious concerns regarding their participation in faculty grant applications to their Department Chair, their Associate Dean in Graduate and Postdoctoral Studies (GPS), or a McGill Research Integrity Officer for further investigation.